-If Council officers determine not to renew or to revoke an existing Street Trading Consent, the applicant/consent holder will be notified in writing of the decision within 7 working days giving reasons for not renewing or revoking the Consent.

-The Local Government (Miscellaneous Provisions) Act 1982 does not facilitate any legal appeal against the Council in relation to a decision not to renew or to revoke a Street Trading Consent.
-However, any person aggrieved by a decision of the Council may seek a Judicial Review of the decision, should it be felt necessary.
+- 16.1 Complaints which relate to nuisance, obstruction or non-compliance with legislation or Council policy will be taken into account when considering renewal of revocation of a street trading consent. - 16.2 If Council officers determine not to renew or to revoke an existing Street Trading Consent, the applicant/consent holder will be notified in writing of the decision within 7 working days giving reasons for not renewing or revoking the Consent. - 16.3 The Local Government (Miscellaneous Provisions) Act 1982 does not facilitate any legal appeal against the Council in relation to a decision not to renew or to revoke a Street Trading Consent.
+However, any person aggrieved by a decision of the Council may seek a Judicial Review of the decision.